Seasonal Work

 Using Labour Hire Workers

 Horticulture employs thousands of workers in Victoria every year.
-Workers picking fruit and vegetables are among Victoria’s most vulnerable, so it’s critical that companies that provide or host labour hire workers meet their legal obligations.
+Workers picking fruit or vegetables are among Victoria’s most vulnerable, so it’s critical that companies that provide or host labour hire workers meet their legal obligations.

 Office